 A remortgage is where you take out a new mortgage on a property you already own to replace your existing mortgage.
 If your current mortgage has come to the end of any discounted period and does not have an exit fee, or it is not for a significant amount, it may well be worth considering moving your mortgage to a new one which offers a more competitive deal.
 Especially as you may now be able to afford higher monthly repayments which could reduce the term (length) of the loan.

 An expert mortgage broker such as Loan.co.uk will be able to guide you through the options for you and your circumstances.

 Do not panic if things do take a turn for the worse

-Even if circumstances change that make paying your mortgage an issue, pause for thought before doing anything; you may still have options and there will be actions you may take.
+Even if your financial circumstances change that make paying your mortgage an issue, pause for thought before doing anything; you may still have options and there will be actions you may take.
 However, gain professional advice quickly as a mortgage is a loan that is secured against your home, so in the worst-case scenario, if you fall behind with your repayments, your lender might want to sell your home to get recover their money.
 Yet there are a number of things that you can do to minimise the risk of this happening: